 Identifying types of sentences is a skill kids need to be able to master in elementary school.
-And, it’s actually quite simple to teach if you use engaging books and sentence activities.
+And, it’s actually quite simple to teach if you use lots of types of sentences examples, interesting books, and engaging sentence activities.

-But before you jump into any activities, you need to make sure your kids understand that there are four unique types of sentences and what characteristics make each sentence different.
+But before you jump into any activities, you need to make sure your kids understand that there are four different types of sentences and each one has characteristics that make it unique.

-When children are in early elementary, they are first introduced to two types of sentences called telling and asking sentences.
-They have a basic understanding of the differences between these two.
+When children are in early elementary, they are first introduced to two types of sentences called “telling” and “asking” sentences.

 Once they’ve mastered understanding of the three types of ending punctuation, they’re ready to tackle the proper names used when identifying types of sentences.